dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2756: Essential skills enable meaningful personal interactions.
+### T2756: These skills aid in navigating the world and building healthy relationships.

 |Support|
 |---|